digitalpa/symfony2-validator-priority-chain/README.md

 Note: currently only works for validator component 2.2.x

 Prioritised chain of validator constraints in Symfony2 validator component.
+Adds the ability to stop further validation based on a queue on constraints.
+Example use case: validating variable is an array, then validate the array contains a key.
+Default Symfony validator component behaviour is to complete every validation constraint.

 ## Install